-Arriving on the scene within 72 hours of an emergency’s onset, the IRC brings urgently needed supplies and expertise to aid people caught in the midst of chaos.
+Ready to deploy within 72 hours of an emergency, the International Rescue Committee arrives with urgently needed supplies and expertise that protect people caught in the midst of chaos.

-During a crisis and in its aftermath, the IRC sends teams of doctors and other experts to provide immediate health care, sanitation and clean water.
+During a crisis and in its aftermath, the IRC sends teams of doctors and other experts to provide immediate health care, sanitation and clean water that save lives.

-The IRC makes the long-term commitment needed to help people to restore their shattered communities and work together toward a peaceful future.
+The IRC makes the long-term commitment needed to help people to restore their shattered communities and progress toward a more secure future.

-The IRC provides reproductive health care to mothers, supports survivors of sexual violence, and creates economic opportunities for women and girls who face enormous obstacles.
+The IRC provides reproductive health care to mothers, supports survivors of sexual violence and creates economic opportunities for women and girls facing enormous obstacles.

-The IRC reunifies families separated by conflict and catastrophe, and provides education and recreation programs to help children recover from trauma.
+The IRC provides education and recreation programs to help children recover from trauma and reunifies families separated by conflict and catastrophe.

 Advocating for change and taking action

-The IRC brings public attention to neglected humanitarian emergencies, speaking out on behalf of the oppressed and those displaced by violence or persecution.
+The IRC brings public attention to neglected humanitarian emergencies, speaking out on behalf of the oppressed and those displaced by violence.

-The IRC enables refugees who are admitted to the United States to establish new lives and become self-sufficient, productive citizens who add to the vitality and promise of the nation.
+The IRC enables refugees who have lost everything to establish new lives in the U.S. and become self-sufficient, productive citizens who add to the vitality and promise of the nation.